AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 Things worth knowing.

-What is the difference between AI search and traditional SEO?
+What is the difference between AI SEO and traditional SEO?

 Which engines does the studio optimize for?

-Is AI search the same as GEO or AEO?
+Is AI search the same as GEO, AEO, or LLM SEO?

 Does the studio do AI search as a standalone engagement?

-How much does an AI search engagement cost?
+How much do AI SEO or AI search optimization services cost?

 Related work across the studio.